 Congrats on the new tattoo!
 Please keep in mind that your body is treating your new addition just like it would any other open wound.
 That means being conscious of aftercare, as well as your surroundings, while it heals.
 Please keep in mind that different professionals provide variations on aftercare – just because it’s different doesn’t necessarily make it wrong, but please reach out to us if you have questions about deviating from our recommended aftercare.

 - Your fresh tattoo was bandaged upon completion.
-Try and keep that on for at least a few hours, ideally until the end of the day.
+Try and keep that on for at least a few hours, ideally until the end of the day; if saniderm or tegaderm was used (the medical seran wrap), keep this on for at least a couple of days – if it naturally begins to peel up, you can remove it sooner.

 - Pat (don’t wipe) dry with a paper towel.
 You can use a cloth towel, but be mindful that the ink has an opportunity to stain whatever fabric you’re using.

-- After drying, and couple times a day moving forward, lightly apply lotion.
-We recommend Lubriderm or Jergens – you can use pretty much anything, just make sure it’s unscented.
+- After drying, lightly apply tattoo aftercare lotion.
+This should be done 1-2 times a day.
+We recommend Lubriderm or Aquphor- you can use pretty much anything, just make sure it’s unscented.
 Remember, lightly, there is such a thing as too much and too heavy, which can negatively impact healing.

 - Again, treat it like you would anything else that’s healing – keep it clean!
 Normal showers are fine, but avoid soaking the tattoo, particularly as it’s scabbing.